A lot of students find Verbal Reasoning (VR) hard.

 This is also true of ‘Except’ type questions and Author’s Opinion.

-Scan the introductory and concluding sentences in the above image.
+Scan the introductory and concluding sentences in the below image.
 Identify the purpose of each paragraph as quickly as possible.

 Which would be most likely to contain information about the date the word 'vaccination' was first used?

 The answer is the second paragraph, which saves you reading all of paragraph one for the information pertaining to the origin of vaccines.